Relocation Guide · Last updated 3 June 2026

 Gibraltar's tax system is one of its most attractive features for UK movers.
 The headline points:

-• Income tax: Gibraltar uses either an Allowances-Based System (ABS) or a Gross Income-Based System (GIBS).
-Most individuals pay an effective rate of around 20% or less on their income.
+- Income tax: Gibraltar uses either an Allowances-Based System (ABS) or a Gross Income-Based System (GIBS).
+Effective rates for most residents sit well below equivalent UK rates.
 The top marginal rate is 28% on income above £100,000.

-One important note: once you become a Gibraltar resident, you typically cease to be UK-resident for tax purposes (subject to the statutory residence test).
+One important note: once you become a Gibraltar resident, you typically cease to be UK-resident for tax purposes, subject to the UK Statutory Residence Test.
 This means HMRC no longer taxes your Gibraltar income.
 However, if you retain UK assets generating income (rental property, dividends), UK tax rules may still apply to those specific income streams.

 Healthcare

 The Gibraltar Health Authority (GHA) operates the territory's public healthcare system on a model similar to the NHS.
-Registered residents are entitled to use GHA services, including the St Bernard's Hospital, primary care clinics, mental health services, and the government pharmacy.
+Registered residents are entitled to use GHA services, including St Bernard's Hospital (Harbour Views Road, Europort, approximately 210 beds as of 2026), primary care clinics, mental health services, and the government pharmacy.

 Healthcare quality in Gibraltar is good for a territory of its size, though for complex specialist care, patients are sometimes referred to Spain or the UK.
 Private health insurance is available and used by some residents who want access to private providers or specialist care outside Gibraltar.

-When you move, you will need to deregister from your UK NHS GP and register with a GHA clinic.
+When you move, you will need to deregister from your UK NHS GP and register with a GHA clinic via the Primary Care Centre.
 This is straightforward once you have your Resident ID card.

 Finding Accommodation: The Hardest Part